RileyDaria/myIIT-redesign-production/task-analysis/taskanalysis.md

 ---
 # Task

-Our task is to see the blance that you owe Illinois Tech and pay that balance off in full.
+Our task is to find the tuition balance that you owe Illinois Tech and pay that balance off in full.

 # Step 1